The Head (2020 TV series): Production

 The series was shot in a set in Tenerife, in the Canary Islands, whereas outdoor scenes were shot in Iceland.

 In October 2021, The Mediapro Studio (detached from HBO Asia and Hulu Japan) reported that they were preparing a second season set in a container ship, directed by Jorge Dorado and written by Mariano Baselga (season 1 executive producer) and Jordi Galceran, with cinematography by David Acereto, with Laura Fernández Espeso, Javier Mendez and Bernat Elias credited as executive producers.

+In October 2023 it was announced that the producers were working on a third season, which was officially announced and confirmed as the last in December.
+Shooting lasted from mid-December to late January 2024.